Trois Mélodies, Op. 7 (Fauré)

-Trois mélodies is a set of mélodies for solo voice and piano, by Gabriel Fauré.
+Trois Mélodies is a set of mélodies for solo voice and piano, by Gabriel Fauré.
 It consists of "Après un rêve" (Op.
-7, No. 1), one of Faure's most popular vocal pieces, "Hymne" (Op.
+7, No. 1), one of Fauré's most popular vocal pieces, "Hymne" (Op.
 7, No. 2), and "Barcarolle" (Op.
 7, No. 3).
-The songs were written between 1870 and 1877, and published in 1878.
-They were not, however, originally conceived together as a set of three; the opus number 7 was imposed on them retrospectively in the 1890s, almost 20 years after their first publications.
+The songs were written between 1870 and 1877 and were published separately, only appearing together for the first time in 1878 as a part of his first of 3 song collections.
+The opus number 7 was imposed on them retrospectively in the 1890s, almost 20 years after their first publications.

 "Après un rêve"

 In "Après un rêve" (After a dream), a dream of romantic flight with a lover, away from the earth and "towards the light", is described.
 However, upon awakening, the dreamer longs to return to the "mysterious night" and the ecstatic falsehood of his dream.
 The text of the poem is an anonymous Italian poem freely adapted into French by Romain Bussine.